 The unjustified profit is not good for the long term as it only gives the trader the idea that they can get away with not following a plan.
 An example of how it might occur is when a trade starts out in a perfectly structured fashion with a plan, but the plan doesn’t work through as expected as the markets don’t move as much as anticipated or go in the wrong direction.
 At this point the plan and good practice would dictate to close out the trade and move on.

-More importantly thought is the psychological cost which such an approach brings into the trader’s future approach to trading.
+More importantly, is the psychological cost that unjustified wins bring into the trader’s future approach to trading.
 It strips away the need for the discipline to follow a plan which in the long run will only end up bringing with it greater losses than the initial gain.

 If successful trading is all about the long-term and the ability to consistently produce profits then it is essential to have a method for doing that.
 The method is planning to win and the execution of the plans in a consistent and disciplined fashion to gain from the law of averages.
 It is always about the percentages of the whole portfolio at the end of the day and not about any individual gain or loss.